FAQ

 Why ADPC Is Different

-ADPC was designed around the actual requirements of EU data-protection law, not as a workaround or a market convenience.
+ADPC was designed around the actual requirements of EU data-protection law, not as a workaround.
+At the same time ADPC uses open concepts like “opt-in” and “opt-out” that are interoperable with most global privacy frameworks.

 Both services and user-side tools participate in the exchange.
 Services express what they request; user-side software communicates back.
-Neither party is the sole gatekeeper.
+Neither party nor a third party has a gatekeeper function.
+Controllers keep the power to set purposes and have individual consent for their service.

-ADPC can communicate specific choices for specific purposes — not only a global binary signal.
+ADPC can communicate specific choices for specific purposes.
+It is not a global binary system like DNT or GPC.
 Users keep different preferences for analytics, advertising, personalisation and more.

 Opt-In Compatible